The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 Until you get to be 25 or so, gender is still a considerable rating factor for car insurance — especially for young drivers.
 At age 21, men pay over $400 more per year than women in car insurance costs.
 Auto insurance companies see young male drivers as statistically riskier than young female drivers and charge accordingly to account for the higher risk.
-On average, 21-year-old males pay $308 more per year than female drivers.
+As you age, women actually pay about 1% more for car insurance than men.

-Having poor credit, which tends to happen with lots of student loans, you can expect to pay more for auto insurance.
-Unfortunately, drivers with poor credit pay more than twice for car insurance than those with excellent credit.
-This is because the Federal Trade Commission shows that driver with low credit are not only more likely to file a claim, but claims with higher dollar amounts than those with better credit.
+Having poor credit, which tends to happen with lots of student loans, will cause your car insurance to increase.
+Data from the Federal Trade Commission shows that drivers with poor levels of credit are not only more likely to file a claim, but their claims tend to be more expensive in value than drivers with higher credit.
 To an insurance company, this data signals the need for higher premiums in order to protect themselves.

 After covering the rating factors and explaining why it is expensive to have car insurance as a 21-year old, let’s address the best ways to save money without having to cut back on your insurance coverage.

 Although you can get a DUI at any age, now that you can legally drink, you should be exceedingly wary of getting a DUI.
 On average, a DUI will raise your car insurance rate more than $1,000 per year — which doesn’t even begin to cover the myriad of other penalties you will have to pay for.
 Furthermore, your insurance company will continue to charge you with higher rates for any violations for a total of three years — sometimes longer.
 In California, you can be charged for up to 10 years for a DUI.